feifang/awesome-visualization-guide/README.md

 10. A good way to assesss a display for unintentional optical clutter is to ask "Do the prominent visual effects convey relevant content?"
 11. ... the classical design error of _equal line weight for all visual elements_ (IV | 3 | 77).
 Among the most powerful devices for reducing noise and enriching the content of displays is the technique of layering and separation, visually stratifying various aspects of the data (II | 3 | 53).
 12. If the visual task is contrast, comparison, and choice -- as so often it is -- then the more relevant information within eyespan, the better.
 Vacant, low-density displays, the dreaded posterization of data spread over pages and pages, require viewers to rely on visual memory -- a weak skill -- to make a contrast, a comparison, a choice (II | 2 | 50).
 Comparisons must be enforced within the scope of the eyespan, a fundamental point occasionally forgotten in practice (II | 4 | 76).
 13. Confusion and clutter are failures of design, not attributes of information.
 And so the point is to find design strategies that reveal detail and complexity -- rather than fault the data for an excess of complication.
 Or, worse, to fault viewers for a lack of understanding.
+14. Graphical displays should show the data; induce viewer to think about the substance rather than about methodology, graphic design, the technology of graphic production, or something else; avoid distorting what the data have to say; present many numbers in a small space; make large data sets coherent; encourage the eye to compare different pieces of data; reveal the data at several levels of detail, from a broad overview to the fine structure; serve a reasonably clear purpose: description, exploration, tabulation, or decoration; be closely integrated with the statistical and verbal descriptions of a data set.
+15. (same as above)
+16. (same as above); And graphical excellence requires telling the truth about the data.
+(I | 1 | 51)
+17. (same as above)
+18. (same as above)
+19. (same as above)
+20. (same as above)
+21. Table usually outperform graphics in reporting on small data sets of 20 numbers or less.
+22. Sometimes decoration can help editorialize about the substance of the graphic.
+But it is wrong to distort the data measures -- the ink locating values of numbers -- in order to make an editorial comment or fit a decorative scheme.

 ### For Guidelines/Strategies